The University of Southampton

 • Remaining left over pre-packaged food is sold at a heavily discounted rate at the Hartley Library Starbucks on Highfield campus twice a week.

-Ocean degradation
+Ocean Degradation

 • The re-usable cup and container scheme has been re-introduced in Residential Halls, eradicating all single use containers